jokull/awesome-reykjavik/docs/guides/tech-scene.md

 ## Main Characteristics

-The Reykjavik tech scene is small, but growing.
+Small, but growing is probably the best way to describe it.
 It's characterised by several established companies, and a host of smaller ones.
 Recent growth in local venture capital funding has spurred a bigger number of local, funded, startups, that aim at international markets.
 While there are companies active in many sectors (from gaming, to developer tools, to data analysis, to fintech), the small size of the scene makes for a rather general approach, i.e. we don't have real organised sectors within the tech scene, with several exceptions.

 ### Gaming